Ultrasonic pulse velocity test

 Ultrasonic pulse velocity is being used to obtain typical wave velocities for granite.
 Note transmitter on one side of the column and receiver on opposite.

 An ultrasonic pulse velocity test is an in-situ, nondestructive test to check the quality of concrete and natural rocks.
 In this test, the strength and quality of concrete or rock is assessed by measuring the velocity of an ultrasonic pulse passing through a concrete structure or natural rock formation.

 This test is conducted by passing a pulse of ultrasonic through concrete to be tested and measuring the time taken by pulse to get through the structure.
 Higher velocities indicate good quality and continuity of the material, while slower velocities may indicate concrete with many cracks or voids.

-Ultrasonic testing equipment includes a pulse generation circuit, consisting of electronic circuit for generating pulses and a transducer for transforming electronic pulse into mechanical pulse having an oscillation frequency in range of 40 kHz to 50 kHz, and a pulse reception circuit that receives the signal.
+Ultrasonic testing equipment includes a pulse generation circuit, consisting of electronic circuit for generating pulses and a transducer for transforming electronic pulses into mechanical pulses having an oscillation frequency in range of 40 kHz to 50 kHz, and a pulse reception circuit that receives the signal.

 The transducer, clock, oscillation circuit, and power source are assembled for use.
 After calibration to a standard sample of material with known properties, the transducers are placed on opposite sides of the material.
 Pulse velocity is measured by a simple formula: